Motesque/yocto-interview/README.md

 * Yocto Build Host (https://www.yoctoproject.org/docs/2.5.1/brief-yoctoprojectqs/brief-yoctoprojectqs.html)

 ## Assignment
-A colleque of yours implementd a small C++ program using the Eigen Library (http://eigen.tuxfamily.org/index.php?title=Main_Page)
+A colleague of yours implementd a small C++ program using the Eigen Library (http://eigen.tuxfamily.org/index.php?title=Main_Page)
 For your convenience, she created a Dockerfile which compiles the program "motesque-eigen" using CMake (https://cmake.org/)

 Your task is to deploy this program on an embedded Linux Distribution based on the Yocto Project.